 The BAS Analysis and Programming team:

-The Building Optimization Team (BOT) implements a technical process that improves how existing building equipment and systems function together (also known as “retro-commissioning”), which includes:
+The BOT implements a technical process that improves how existing building equipment and systems function together (also known as “retro-commissioning”), which includes:

-The Building Optimization Team (BOT), largely composed of senior-level technicians, works in conjunction with the Facilities Maintenance Engineering and Technical Support experts and Energy Stewards to restore buildings' heating, ventilation, and air conditioning (HVAC) systems to operate in accordance with their original design.
+The BOT, largely composed of senior-level technicians, works in conjunction with the Facilities Operations and Maintenance division's Engineering and Technical Support experts and Utilities and Energy Management's energy stewards to restore buildings' heating, ventilation, and air conditioning (HVAC) systems to operate in accordance with their original design.